-Cash, restricted cash, and restricted investments.
-Restricted cash, cash equivalents, and investments serve as collateral for certain insurance and trade payable obligations of the Company.
+Restricted cash, cash equivalents, and investments.
+Restricted cash, cash equivalents, and investments serve as collateral for certain insurance obligations.
 These restricted funds are invested in bank deposits, money market mutual funds, U.S. Government and agency securities, and corporate securities and cannot be withdrawn from the Company's account without the prior written consent of the secured parties.
 The classification between current and long-term is based on the timing of expected payments of the obligations.